-Each custom image is made available only in the data centre the origin storage is located and can only be deployed within the same data centre.
-To make the same custom image available in other locations, the user is required to create the custom image in each data centre they wish to use the image to deploy Cloud Servers.
+Custom images are made available only in the data centre the origin storage is located and can only be deployed within the same data centre.
+To make the custom image available in other locations, the user is required to create a custom image in each data centre they wish to use the image.

 Custom images are priced at $0.22 per GB per month per image.